 The Home Investment Partnership Program (HOME) can be used to support homeownership and affordable housing programs or projects that serve low and moderate income individuals and families.
 These projects must serve people at 80% of the area median income or less.

 Private Activity Bonds (PAB) are tax exempt bonds designed to offer low cost financing for projects that create jobs and expand the City's tax base.
 Private

 Activity Bonds are a widely accepted method for generating and leveraging

 capital in Colorado.
 Each year, Thornton has the option to assign a set amount of Private Activity Bonds to eligible projects.
+Staff presented at

 City staff can work with developers to help identify if a project would be eligible for funding, as well as what other types of outside funding might be available.
 Email Housing@ThorntonCO.gov for more information.